dfirev/age-calculator/README.md

 ├── index.html # Structure of the app
 ├── style.css # Styling and layout
 ├── script.js # App logic and interactivity
+├── LICENSE # MIT License
 └── README.md # You're reading it!

+## 📝 License

+This project is licensed under the [MIT License](LICENSE) © 2025 Diksha Verma.